rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source/ReadMe.md

 | 3500H           | BDOS = CCP + 800H               |
 | 4300H           | CBIOS = BDOS + E00H             |

-Note: the CP/M manual talks about the CCP being loaded at 3400H instead of 2D00H as used by Morrow and the Exidy Sorcerer.
+Note: the CP/M manual talks about the CCP being loaded at 3400H instead of 2D00H (for a 20k system) as used by Morrow and the Exidy Sorcerer.
 This would lead to a BIOS being limited to 1536 bytes compared to the current 3328 bytes for the Morrow DJ2D.

 ## BDOS File Changes